-- The different functions within a UA can have different levels of automation, and/or - That UAs participating in MSO can have different levels of automated functions. - The different levels of automated, interdependent functions combined with the different levels of human control authority or the possible human intervention possibilities.
+- The different functions within a UA can have different levels of automation, and/or - That UAs participating in MSO can have different levels of automated functions. - The different levels of automated, interdependent functions may lead to different human intervention possibilities.

 The Table below shows the Flight Control Authority at Different Levels of Automation.
-For the definition of the different levels of Autonomy, please refer to the JARUS Methodology for Evaluation of Autonomy for UAS Operations.
+For the definition of the different levels of Autonomy, please refer to the JARUS Document "Methodology for Evaluation of Autonomy for UAS Operations"

 Flight Control Authority

-Level of

-Automation Normal Abnormal Emergency
+Level of Automation Normal Abnormal Emergency

 Level 0 Human

 Level 1 Human AND Machine 1 Human Human

 Level 2 Human AND Machine Human

 Level 3 Machine Human AND Machine 2 Human 3

-Level 4 Machine Human AND Machine4
+Level 4 Machine Human AND Machine 4

-Level 5 Machine
+Level 5 Machine 5